vahan-gev/whois_python/README.md

 pip install kivy

-For the people that run into this: the pip install pypiwin32 can give an error because pywin32 is possibly already installed and cannot be uninstalled.
+For the people that run into any other problem like: the pip install pypiwin32 can give an error because pywin32 is possibly already installed and cannot be uninstalled.
 For me it worked when i ran the items in the second line via a seperate pip install and ignore the pypiwin32 install error.